exactly-once/workshop/testing/Messaging.IntegrationTests/README.md

 ### Step 4

 `Tracer` provides logic to setup conversation tracking and later to wait until the conversation finishes.
-In order, to setup the conversation one needs to call the `Prepare` method which returns `conversationId` and `SendOptions` tuple.
+In order, to set up, the conversation one needs to call the `Prepare` method which returns `conversationId` and `SendOptions` tuple.

 TASK: Extend the test code by calling the `tracer.Prepare` and `tracer.WaitUntilFinished` to make sure that test asserts are called at the right time.